Skin Check event key to sun-loving couple's successful cancer treatment

 “We were lucky that we were able to be seen quickly, have surgery within 14 days or so, and move on,” says Karleen.

-They’ll be cruising to the beach again this summer, armed with sunscreen and sun-smarts.
+They’ll be cruising to the beach again, armed with sunscreen and sun-smarts.